Berlin Botanical Garden and Botanical Museum: Redesign of the entrance and facilities

+Renovation of Victoria House (2013–2018)

+While the Great Tropical House was completed in 2009, the Victoria House remained closed.
+Renovations for the Victoria House began in 2013, with an initial reopening planned for September 2015.
+However, construction defects caused delays, and the Victoria House ultimately reopened on 16 June 2018, marking the culmination of significant restoration efforts for both iconic greenhouses.

+Mediterranean House

+A notable architectural highlight is the cold house for subtropical plants, also called the Mediterranean House.
+Located a short distance from the main greenhouse complex to avoid shading, even during low winter sun, this greenhouse has a three-aisled structure and two portal towers, giving it a cathedral-like appearance.
+The house covers a floor area of 878 m2 and has a ridge height of 15.8 meters.
+It underwent a complete renovation between 1989 and 1992.

+Colonial Garden Greenhouse

+The small greenhouse for colonial crops was situated in the colonial garden near the boiler house.
+Simple in design, it had a height of 3.70 meters and a floor area of 134 m2.
+This greenhouse no longer exists today.

+These structures reflect both historical functionality and modern adaptation, demonstrating the evolution of greenhouse design in response to scientific and environmental needs.

+Other Structures

 Pavilions

 Numerous outdoor installations offer the possibility to relax, study literature, or search for protection against the rain.
 Alfred Koerner proved his comprehensive skills by matching the constructions to diverse styles as well as the botanical surroundings.
 Parts of these pavilions are connected to ornamental elements.

 A Japanese arbour is situated in the centre of an ornamental garden named "Japanese Love", within the sector which represent the flora and fauna of East Asia.

 The Arbour of Roses is situated in the centre of the arboretum.
 In this case Koerner built a semi–circular building from basalt lava.
 Its style can be described as Romanesque.
 It is surrounded by wild roses which overgrow the arbour.
 These roses show their blossoms in front of the dark building.
 Nowadays an open hall which is suitable for lectures is situated in the systematic section within widely spread meadows.
 Engler and his students used to go there to hold lectures.